 In line with the statutory EYFS, Gidea Park Preparatory School and Nursery produce termly reports summarising each area of the EYFS for their key-children.
-Parents will be notified of the reports on our Famly app and will be given an opportunity to have their input into their child's learning during parent/staff meeting.
+Parents will be notified of the reports and will be given an opportunity to have their input into their child's learning during parent/staff meeting.